Select a term:

 Chris Mitchell cmitchell@tbp

 Hi!
-I'm a 3rd year Electrical Engineering and Computer Science and Linguistics major from San Diego.
-I'm really interested in machine learning and AI.
+I'm a 4th year Electrical Engineering and Computer Science and Linguistics major from San Diego.
+I'm really interested in AI and robotics.
 I'm extremely sarcastic and love languages, philosophy, and EDM.
 If you ever want boba, hit me up!

 Fayyaz Ahamed fahamed@tbp